andrasq/node-qtimeit/Readme.md

 ### timeit.bench.baselineAvg

-If set, the baseline ops / sec rate to which to normalize the relative rankings.
-The default is to normalize to the first benchmark's results.
+If set, the baseline ops / sec rate used to normalize the relative rankings.
+The default is to normalize to the first test's speed, and define that rate as the nominal 1000.

 ### timeit.fptime( )